-Sensitivities Description Interest Rate Up Risk 100 basis points parallel shift up in interest rates Interest Rate Down Risk 100 basis points parallel shift down in interest rates Spread Up Risk All spreads +50 basis points Currency Risk Euro appreciates 10% relative to non-Euro currencies Equity Risk Equity values fall by 20% Unemployment and Sickness Risk A 35% increase in morbidity rates in year 1 followed by a 25% increase in years 2+, and a 20% decrease in recovery rates; and A 40% increase in claim frequencies for one year followed by a 20% increase in claim frequencies for a further year, and a 20% decrease to claim termination rates Mass Lapse Risk An immediate 20% lapse of policies in-force.
-Expenses are assumed to reduce in line with policies in force Lapse Down (Guaranteed Savings) A permanent 10% decrease in lapse rates for guaranteed savings business Non-Annuitant Mortality Increase in mortality for non-annuitants by 5% Annuitant Mortality Improvements Annuitant mortality improvements multiplied by 125% Expense Risk A permanent 10% increase in expenses
+Sensitivities Description Interest Rate Up Risk 100 basis points ("bps") parallel shift up in interest rates Interest Rate Down Risk 100 bps parallel shift down in interest rates Spread Up Risk All spreads +50 basis points Currency Risk Euro appreciates 10% relative to non-Euro currencies Equity Risk Equity values fall by 20% Property Risk A permanent 10% fall in property values, and a 100 bps increase in residential mortgage spreads Unemployment and Sickness Risk A 35% increase in morbidity rates in year 1 followed by a 25% increase in years 2+, and a 20% decrease in recovery rates; and A 40% increase in claim frequencies for one year followed by a 20% increase in claim frequencies for a further year, and a 20% decrease to claim termination rates Mass Lapse Risk An immediate 20% lapse of unit-linked policies in-force.
+Expenses are assumed to reduce in line with policies in force Lapse Down (Guaranteed Savings) A permanent 10% decrease in lapse rates for guaranteed savings business Non-Annuitant Mortality Increase in mortality for non-annuitants by 5% Annuitant Mortality Improvements Longevity improvements increase by 0.25% p.a. in all future years Pandemic 0.27% excess mortality for annuitants, 0.135% excess mortality for protection business.
+Calibrated to 1918 flu pandemic Expense Risk A permanent 10% increase in expenses